xixiaofinland/afmt/README.md

 Pretty-Print](https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf).

-However, unlike Prettier's "opinionated" approach, afmt strives to provide a flexible and configurable user experience.
+However, unlike Prettier's "opinionated" approach, afmt strives to provide a more configurable user experience.
 As a result, the formatting outcomes of the two tools vary, reflecting their fundamentally different guiding principles.
 <br>